 You’re concerned that Mom may be in need of some help at home, and so naturally, you know exactly where to turn for assistance, right?
 No?
 Rest assured – you’re not alone.
 Millions of people in the U.S. are facing the same dilemma, and most people don’t know much about senior home care services until the need for care occurs.

 If you’re in the initial stages of considering home care options, it’s helpful to have some insight into what exactly senior home care is and how it works.
-To help you through this process, the professional Beaumont, TX senior care team at Montebello Home Care has put together some frequently asked questions pertaining to home care, along with the appropriate answers to help you make better, more informed care decisions for a senior loved one.
+To help you through this process, the professional Port Arthur, TX senior care team at Montebello Home Care has put together some frequently asked questions pertaining to home care, along with the appropriate answers to help you make better, more informed care decisions for a senior loved one.

 Q: Can Medicare pay for long-term in-home care?